 Streams regulated as Class Q include the following:

-• Clear Fork (Wyoming County) – This 300-yard section of Clear Fork in Gilliand Park is located in Oceana and can be accessed by state Route 10.
+• Laurel Fork (Wyoming County) – 300-yard section of Laurel Fork in Gilliand Park in Oceana.
+Access is by Route 10.

 • Mash Fork of Camp Creek (Mercer County) – This 100-yard section of Mash Fork is located in Camp Creek State Park and State Forest at Mash Fork Waterfalls.
 It can be accessed by county Route 19/5 from exit 20 of Interstate 77.